-- A. Applicant will demonstrate how to adjust brakes - B. Applicant will demonstrate or verbalize documentation of chamber rod travel - C. Applicant will demonstrate or verbalize documentation of the air gap check a.
-Applicant should verbalize the fact that a system has automatic slack adjusters.
-The applicant should demonstrate or verbalize the proper adjustment procedure for either type of slack adjuster (manual vs automatic).
-This includes verbalizing that automatic slack adjusters are NOT to be adjusted.
+- a.
+Applicant will demonstrate how to adjust brakes - b.
+Applicant will demonstrate or verbalize documentation of chamber rod travel - c.
+Applicant will demonstrate or verbalize documentation of the air gap check

-Procedure for the air drum brake adjustment check shall be the applied method b.
-Applicant should demonstrate the proper method of measuring and documenting rod travel.
+Procedure for the air drum brake adjustment check shall be the applied method